-Note: harm now includes the impairment of a child's health or development as a result of witnessing the ill treatment of another person.
+Note: harm now includes the impairment of a child's health or development as a result ofwitnessing the ill treatment of another person.
+(Adoption and Children act 2002)

-Local Authorities have a duty to investigate (under S47 of the Children Act 1989).
+Local Authorities have a duty to investigate (under S47 of the Children Act 1989.)
 Where a Local Authority is informed that there is a child who is living, or is found, in their area and they have reasonable cause to suspect that child is suffering or is likely to suffer significant harm they must make such enquiries as necessary to promote or safeguard the child's welfare.
-The Multi Agency Children's Hub undertakes this responsibility on behalf of the Local Authority once a referral has been made.
+The Multi Agency Children's Hub (MACH) undertakes this responsibility on behalf of the Local Authority once a referral has been made.

-Keeping Children Safe in Education September 2021 contains information on what schools and colleges should do and sets out the legal duties with which schools and colleges must comply.
-It should be read alongside Working Together to Safeguard Children 2018 which applies to all schools, including maintained Nursery schools.
+Keeping Children Safe in Education September 2023 contains information on what schools and colleges should do and sets out the legal duties with which schools and colleges must comply.
+It should be read alongside Working Together to Safeguard Children 2023 which applies to all schools, including maintained Nursery schools.
 The Children Act 1989 sets out the legal framework.